Probing New Physics with High-Redshift Quasars: Axions and Non-standard Cosmology: Conclusion

 We use a flexible fitting template to identify what is required to modify the quasar flux in such a way that the concordance cosmological history given by in Eq.~(\ref{eq:concordance}) can be restored.
 We test $\wcdm$ and the cosmographic model, two cosmological models beyond $\lcdm$, as well as the axion model, a mechanism beyond the SM that can present extra photon attenuation.
 We find that the axion model has an advantage over the other two, restoring the consistency between the best-fit parameters emerging from the quasar dataset, and the concordance cosmology.
 It also outperforms the $\blcdm$ models in improving the goodness of fit to the quasar dataset alone.

-Lastly we note that although the best-fit axion model parameters are in mild tension with several astrophysical constraints, this tension can be relieved by allowing for larger magnetic domain sizes in the IGM, or for the axion-photon conversion to take place in a {\it dark} magnetic field.
-These variants of our baseline axion model may evade other constraints while at the same time providing the redshift evolution of the quasar fluxes required by observation, maintaining the validity of the RL relation, and restoring the consistency of the quasar data with the concordance cosmological model.
+{We stress that, while the axion model is preferred over the other non-standard cosmological models, the best-fit point is in tension with several astrophysical constraints of the axion-photon coupling.
+As a further test, we have taken into account the uncertainty in the magnetic field in the IGM and varied its coherent domain size.
+We see that the tension between the quasar-preferred axion theory point and current bounds is somewhat relieved but not completely resolved.
+We comment in passing that it remains possible that the axion-photon conversion takes place in a {\it dark} magnetic field, which may relax some of the astrophysical bounds which our results are in tension with.} These variants of our baseline axion model may evade other constraints while at the same time providing the redshift evolution of the quasar fluxes required by observation, maintaining the validity of the RL relation, and restoring the consistency of the quasar data with the concordance cosmological model.

 \textit{Acknowledgment~~~~}We thank Daniele Alves, Michael Graesser, Hui Li, Nicole Lloyd-Ronning, and Elisabeta Lusso, for useful comments.
-We thank Tomer Volansky for the access to Tel Aviv Univeristy High-Performance Computing, where part of the work was performed.
+We also thank Edoardo Vitagliano, Eoin \'O Colg\'ain, and Bharat Ratra for useful inputs on an early version of the draft.
+We thank Tomer Volansky for the access to Tel Aviv Univeristy High-Performance Computing, {and the Center for Computation \& Visualization at Brown University} where part of the work was performed.
 This work was supported by the U.S. Department of Energy through the Los Alamos National Laboratory.
 Los Alamos National Laboratory is operated by Triad National Security, LLC, for the National Nuclear Security Administration of U.S. Department of Energy (Contract No. 89233218CNA000001).
-Research presented in this article was supported by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under project number 3W200A-XXG900, task SUN00000.
+Research presented in this article was supported by the Laboratory Directed Research and Development (LDRD) program of Los Alamos National Laboratory under projects 20220135DR and 20230047DR.
 MBA is supported in part by the National Science Foundation under Grant Number PHY-2210361, and the Maryland Center for Fundamental Physics.
 JF is supported by the NASA grant 80NSSC22K081 and the DOE grant DE-SC-0010010.